 If these really were horses, we would not only lose the resources to create and maintain the machines and tools that our current civilization needs.
 We would also lose the knowledge of how to create those machines.

-Again, God uses metaphors in prophecy.
+But, let's assume for now that our high tech civilization will continue up to the coming of Gog and Magog.
+And, we would understand this because we already know that God uses metaphors in prophecy.
 A quick read of the Book of Daniel would quickly demonstrate that our Lord does this routinely.
 So, let’s look at the thought that the reference to horses is metaphorical.
 And, let’s start by talking about WHY God would use metaphor.

 Why Refer To Horses?